The benefits of a career mentor have long been touted. For example:

 - Receive feedback on your verbal or written communication skills

 “Mentoring is a two-way street,” Katz says.
 “Take ownership of implementing the suggestions from your mentor and continue to cultivate that relationship.
 Reach out to make sure you're scheduling meetings.
 Don’t put the ball entirely in their court.”

 Remember, too, that it’s okay to move on if you’re not getting what you hoped for out of the relationship.
 “It's okay to look for someone who might be a better fit, and it's okay to have more than one mentor,” Katz says.
 “You might find people who are good at supporting you in different aspects of your career.”

-If you’re a Purdue Global student or alumni, our Career Services department can provide you with comprehensive career planning assistance including resume and cover letter help, interview preparation, networking tips, and more.
+If you’re a Purdue Global student or alumni, our Center for Career Advancement can provide you with comprehensive career planning assistance including resume and cover letter help, interview preparation, networking tips, and more.

 If a college degree would help you further your career, look into attending college online at Purdue Global.* Our flexible programs are tailored to the unique needs of working adults, and we are a regionally accredited online university.
 Request more information today.†